awaisqarni2/Spotify-Clone/README.md

 # Spotify-Clone
-Using HTML and CSS, click here to see final result: https://awaisspotifyclone.netlify.app/
+Using HTML and CSS Responsive for only Tablet or Laptop Screen, click here to see final result: https://awaisspotifyclone.netlify.app/